Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 ## Part 1: Read count quantification

-For most downstream analyses in RNA-seq, especially differential expression, we want to know how many reads aligned to a specific feature, as this tells us about the features's expression level, so we can compare expression between samples.
+For most downstream analyses in RNA-seq, especially differential expression, we want to know how many reads aligned to a specific feature, as this tells us about the feature's expression level, so we can compare expression between samples.
 Inherently, this means that we want to make these data count-based, so that we can use statistical models to compare these counts between experimental conditions of interest.

 <p align="center">
 <img src="../figures/genoic-content.png" title="xxxx" alt="context"